DanielBMarkham/Info-Ops/manuscript/chapter7.md

 Well, that's why I picked this example.
 The tags are about creating shared mental models.
 You can use those models to build stuff -- or to do other things.
 Remember Socrates!
 Everything we talk about in life goes back to those old Greek guys.

-So the first quesion is this: what do we need a shared mental model about?
+So the first question is this: what do we need a shared mental model about?
 That is, what system are we changing?

 The immediate answer is that we're creating a schedule, sending out RFPs, installing an LMS, and doing other day-to-day operations.
 But if we did all of that, could we still fail?